WealthSystems/eslint-config/README.md

 # @WealthSystems/eslint-config

-The [ESLint](https://eslint.org) shared configuration to be used in all JavaScript project's across Wealth Ssytems.
+The [ESLint](https://eslint.org) shared configuration to be used in all JavaScript project's across Wealth Systems.

 ## Requirements